 Difficulty level

-4 out of 5; long route, many ascends and descends on the way, a couple of stages with long distances between towns, albergues, places to stop for food, etc.
+4 out of 5, it is a long route, many ascends and descends on the way, a couple of stages with long distances between towns, albergues, places to stop for food, etc.

 Scenery overview

-About 60% of the walk is along the coast; beautiful sea scenery, beaches, green hills, cozy towns, and a little bit of forest, mostly in Galicia.
-Walking this route we often regretted not having enough time to explore some parts of the Camino, we’d like to stay longer than just one night in several places on the way, many of them are now on our bucket list to visit.
+About 50% of the walk is along the coast; beautiful sea scenery, beaches, green hills, picturesque towns, and a little bit of forest.
+Walking this route we often regretted not having enough time to explore some parts of it.
+We’d like to stay longer than just one night in several places along the way.

 Camino Primitivo (the Original Way)